tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

     ./symfony doctrine:build-model

-The task read the schema information in `config/doctrine/*.yml` from the project and all installed plugins.
+The task read the schema information in `config/doctrine/*.yml` from the project and all enabled plugins.

 The model classes files are created in `lib/model/doctrine`.